heschlie/OSSEM/README.rst

 Reservation
 -----------

-A timeframe in which a `User`_ has claimed a set of equipment for use.
+A time-frame in which a `User`_ has claimed a set of equipment for use.
 You can use a topology as a base for reserving equipment, or reserve equipment ad-hoc as needed.